amrutprabhu/amrutprabhu.github.io/data/blog/2020/defining-event-driven-achitectures-asyncapi.md

 Now, In this, I am creating an API definition to connect to Kafka, wherein a producer is publishing a transaction event to a Kafka topic named `banking.transaction.000`

-## How to Read the AsyncAPI definition
+## How to Read the AsyncAPI Definition

-Usually, when we dealt with OpenAPI 3 specification for synchronous communication, We always knew who was the server and the client.
+Usually, when we dealt with OpenAPI 3 specifications for synchronous communication, We always knew who was the server and the client.
 The server implements the OpenAPI definition and the client uses the definition to know how to interact with the server.

 Now, there is a difference in the case of asynchronous communication.
 We don't have a nation of servers and clients.
 An application can consume an event and also emit an event.